Norway

 Class action proceedings in Norway are defined as proceedings initiated by a group of persons or against a group of persons and are based on the same factual or legal grounds.
 Moreover, such proceedings must be recognised as group proceedings by the court.

-The class action proceedings may be conducted either in an opt-out or in an opt-in model.
+The class action proceedings may be conducted either in an opt-out or in an opt-in model – although it is the opt-in model that is seen as the rule.
 Generally, the opt-out model was introduced for small value claims unlikely to be pursued in individual actions, but sufficiently similar not to require examination in separate proceedings.

 Therefore, anyone who fulfils the conditions specified in the definition of the group included in the decision on the examination of the case in group proceedings (the opt out model) or each person meeting the conditions specified in the definition of the group included in the decision on examining the case in group proceedings who additionally expresses the will to join the group (the opt in model) may become a member of a group.